binomialhq/poly/doc/SPECIFICATION.md

 The Syntax declaration indicates the version of the Poly IDL that the file is using.
 The practical consequence is having the engine select the appropriate parser and rule set to process and interpret the input.
 This declaration is required and must be the first non-empty and non-comment line in the file.
+It must not appear more than once per file either.

 There's only one version number currently supported, and that's `0` (zero).
-This version does not guarantee the continuity of any of its constructs, and thus future revisions may not be compatible.
+This version does not guarantee the continuity of any of its constructs, and thus future revisions might not be compatible.
 The following table summarizes version numbers, for future reference:

 | API Version | Description                            |